maxzhang666/Stars/README.md

 *   [Lymphatus/caesium-image-compressor](https://github.com/Lymphatus/caesium-image-compressor) - Caesium is an image compression software that helps you store, send and share digital pictures, supporting JPG, PNG, WebP and TIFF formats.
 You can quickly reduce the file size (and resolution, if you want) by preserving the overall quality of the image.

-*   [oceanbase/seekdb](https://github.com/oceanbase/seekdb) - The AI-Native Search Database.
-Unifies vector, text, structured and semi-structured data in a single engine, enabling hybrid search and in-database AI workflows.
+*   [oceanbase/seekdb](https://github.com/oceanbase/seekdb) - The AI-native state store for agents.
+MySQL-compatible, embedded or server, hybrid vector + full-text search, COW sandboxes (FORK/MERGE).

 *   [barry-ran/QtScrcpy](https://github.com/barry-ran/QtScrcpy) - Android real-time display control software